lhy110/sail_tutorials/3. Data Collection and Labelling/README.md

 The project can be loaded at later point using the Load option.
 Note:- Ideally, it is better to export the annotations/ save project on a regular interval.

-Detailed VIA user guide can be found by following the URL. (http://www.robots. ox.ac.uk/~vgg/software/via/docs/user_guide.html)
+Detailed VIA user guide can be found [here](http://www.robots. ox.ac.uk/~vgg/software/via/docs/user_guide.html) and the VIA VGG tool itself can be found [here](http://www.robots.ox.ac.uk/~vgg/software/via/via.html).

 <p align="center">
   <img src="resources/Data Labelling - To Detailed.PNG" width=300>